fdnd-agency/embassyofthefreemind/README.md

 - [Liscence](https://github.com/fdnd-agency/embassyofthefreemind?tab=readme-ov-file#liscence)

 ## About
 Embassy of theFree Mind is a museum with a vast collection of valuablebooks.
+It is a place where you can find wisdom from all over the world, where images and texts will tell you centuries-old stories created by free thinkers.
+It also is a community where people come to see lectures and discuss the themes of the knowledge of free thinkers.
+It is a platform where you can discuss life questions with other people, irrespective of religion, culture or age.
+It is a place where you can encounter history, science, art and spirituality all connected.
-It is a community wherepeople also come to see lectures and discuss the themes of the knowledge of free thinkers.To teach educate and inspire is the goal.
-EFM has 3 main groups of target audience:young creatives, changemakers and scholars.
+To teach educate and inspire is the goal.
+EFM has 3 main groups of target audience: young creatives, changemakers and scholars.

+The Embassy of the Free Mind offers:
+- a platform for sharing wisdom and creating consciousness.
+- a collection of books spanning 2,000 years of collected wisdom, made available to the public
+- a network organisation and knowledge centre for international collaboration
+- study spaces for young and old

+And much more.

+You can see the rest on their [website](https://embassyofthefreemind.com/en/embassy/about-the-embassy-of-the-free-mind).

 ## 🚀Features
 - ✅ Built with SvelteKit 5